 - Anaheim red peppers (or another small red chili pepper), sliced into rounds

 - Roasted Red Pepper Best Paleo Taco Sauce (see below)

 Make the Roasted Red Pepper Best Paleo Taco Sauce.

-Slice your jicama as seen below or carefully with a knife.
+Slice your jicama as seen above or carefully with a knife.

 Trim zucchini and cut into even 1/8-inch planks, lengthwise.
 Toss in a bit of olive oil and sprinkle with salt and pepper.
 On a clean, oiled grill, grill zucchini for about 4 minutes a side, flipping once.
 Set aside.

 Prepared desired toppings.
 Make it vegan and serve it with a parsley cashew cream sauce.
 Build your tacos.
 Serve and enjoy!